RANSAC/RANSAC-Toolbox/README.txt

 Frederico Lopes  - raised the issue of repeated points in the  homography estimation Jayanth Nayak - pointed out a bug in the estimation of the lines David Portabella Clotet  - pointed out two bugs
-Chris Volpe - pointed out a bug in handling ind_tabu Zhe Zang - noted a ill conditioning related warning in the homography estimation routines
+Chris Volpe - pointed out a bug in handling ind_tabu and random number seed Zhe Zang - noted a ill conditioning related warning in the homography estimation routines
+Ali Kalihili - pointed out a typo in the tutorial document

 If you plan to use this software package in and referenced published material (e.g. conferences, journals, workshops...) an acknowledgment